180047723/ECS7016P_TechDemo/README.md

 * The Agent uses the Wandering and Cover, Navigation Behaviour techniques to move and hide from the enemy.
 * In the AgentMove.cs script the agent uses different waypoints to move around.
 This should be added into the Inspector Window in Unity.

 * MAKE SURE YOU CHANGE THE SPEED FOR THE AGENT AS ITS SET TO 0 (The agent will not move).
 INCREASE THE SPEED SO THAT THE AGENT CAN MOVE AROUND (change in Inspector Window).
+* MAKE SURE YOU ADD THE Waypoints in the inspector tab under the AgentMove.cs script.

 Below shows how the inspector window should look like for the agent: